-- g.
+g.
 No athletic award shall be made to a student having an obligation to the school.
 The athletic director shall not issue a letter for later issuance by a coach for any athlete with an obligation; this includes the return of all school equipment or restitution thereof.

-- 2. Basic awards for players, cheerleaders, managers, trainers, statisticians.
+- 2. Basic awards for players and cheerleaders.

 - a.
 Varsity

 - 1) Letter

 - 2) Recognition attachment (Pin)

 - 3) Award Certificate

 - b.
 Junior Varsity

 - 1) Award Certificate

 - c.
 Freshman

 - 1) Award Certificate